collectivecardgame/library/docs/rules-subreddit.md

 - New cards should be submitted with the [Card] tag and follow all the rules of any post in the [Subreddit](https://old.reddit.com/r/collectivecg/).
 The top 10 voted card submissions each week are accepted into the game.

-- If there are not at least 20 posts, we roll the current week's cards into the next week.
+- If there are less than 20 posts, we roll the current week's cards into the next week.
 (This has never happened.)

 ### [Update]